Doing taxes probably isn't your idea of a good time. Deductions and credits are here to change your mind.

-The standard deduction is what the IRS lets you write off, no questions asked.
-For single filers, the 2019 standard deduction is typically $12,200.
-Double if you’re married and filing jointly.
-But there are a few cases where that number would be different, like if someone claims you as a dependent.
+…is what the IRS lets you subtract from your taxable income, no questions asked.
+For single filers, the 2021 standard deduction is typically $12,550.
+Double that if you’re married and filing jointly.
+But it could be higher or lower based on your age, whether you’re blind or if someone claims you as a dependent.
 The IRS’s Interactive Tax Assistant can give you a final answer.

 The American Opportunity Tax Credit helps offset the high cost of higher education.
 It’s worth up to $2,500 a year for each eligible student in your household.
 And 40% of it (up to $1,000) is refundable.

 The Saver's Credit is Uncle Sam’s way of rewarding you for planning ahead.
-It gets you 10%-50% of your qualified retirement contribution, worth up to $1,000 for single filers and $2,000 for joint filers.
-Not-so-fun fact: income limits apply.
+It gets you 10-50% of your qualified retirement contribution, worth up to $1,000 for single filers and $2,000 for joint filers.

-You might also qualify for state and local tax credits.
-By doing things like installing an energy-efficient water heater and installing solar panels.
+You might also qualify for state and local tax credits by doing things like installing an energy-efficient water heater or solar panels.
 Green recognize green.

-Credits and deductions are the MVPs of tax season.
-Giving you the discounts you deserve, and keeping more money in your wallet.
-Go team.
+Credits and deductions are the MVPs of tax season — giving you the discounts you deserve, and keeping more money in your wallet.